 Life in Manipal

-The Alliance Public Health and Indian Studies program is based at Manipal University, a premier private university known throughout India and around the world for its strong medical college and health science programs.
+The IFSA Global and Public Health program is based at Manipal University, a premier private university known throughout India and around the world for its strong medical college and health science programs.
 The university has over 18,000 graduate and undergraduate students, including 3,500 students from countries in the Middle East, Europe, Australia and other parts of Asia.